constanceardiles2-dotcom/Coherence-First-Architecture-/README.md

 Modern AI systems scale effectively but often lack mechanisms to regulate the **quality and stability of behavior over time**.

 This project introduces a **coherence-first architecture** that integrates exploration, evaluation, memory, and adaptive decision-making within a closed-loop system.
+Current AI systems can exhibit unstable or inconsistent outputs under noisy or ambiguous inputs.
+These behaviors are difficult to interpret and control, especially in high-stakes environments.

+The challenge is to design a system that:
+- Evaluates input quality explicitly
+- Regulates decisions under uncertainty
+- Maintains stable behavior over time
 ---

 ## Architecture